Mushroomus/TF2Items/README.md

    - `MONGO_CLIENT_URL`: MongoDB connection URL
    - `SECRET_KEY`: Secret key for Flask session management

+**In the private repository .env file is already delivered to test application**

 ## Building and Running

 1. Open the built-in terminal in your IDE.